The Constitution of Grace Fellowship Evangelical Free Church

 - We believe that God’s justifying grace must not be separated from His sanctifying power and purpose.
 God commands us to love Him supremely and others sacrificially, and to live out our faith with care for one another, compassion toward the poor and justice for the oppressed.
 With God’s Word, the Spirit’s power, and fervent prayer in Christ’s name, we are to combat the spiritual forces of evil.
 In obedience to Christ’s commission, we are to make disciples among all people, always bearing witness to the gospel in word and deed.

-- We believe in the personal, bodily and premillennial return of our Lord Jesus Christ.
+- We believe in the personal, bodily and glorious return of our Lord Jesus Christ.
 The coming of Christ, at a time known only to God, demands constant expectancy and, as our blessed hope, motivates the believer to godly living, sacrificial service and energetic mission.

 Response and Eternal Destiny

 - We believe that God commands everyone everywhere to believe the gospel by turning to Him in repentance and receiving the Lord Jesus Christ.
 We believe that God will raise the dead bodily and judge the world, assigning the unbeliever to condemnation and eternal conscious punishment and the believer to eternal blessedness and joy with the Lord in the new heaven and the new earth, to the praise of His glorious grace.
 Amen.